 Holi is a spring festival, dedicated to the Hindu god Krishna, and to the victory of good over evil – a gay festival, in which people, regardless of caste, pelt each other with red, yellow, purple, or green powders, or with water, dyed with these powders.
 For this reason, Holi has been dubbed ‘Festival of Colours’.

-In Charbhuja and surroundings, Holi is a very important festival, which lasts no less than 15 days, during which period the various villages of the area are host by turns.
+In Charbhuja and surroundings, Holi is a very important festival, lasting no less than 15 days, during which period the various villages of the area are host by turns.
 Sohan Lal intends to go to his ancestral area to participate in the conclusion of Holi.

 Ann-Christine, Hans, and I gladly accept his offer to take us along.
 After the festival, we intend to make a visit to Khumbalgarh Wildlife Sanctuary, situated near Charbhuja.
 We have heard that you can stay in a former Maharaja palace near the sanctuary.